vmware/vic-product/docs/user_doc/vic_vsphere_admin/volume_stores.md

 <pre>nfs://<i>datastore_name</i>/<i>path_to_share_point</i>:<i>nfs_volume_store_label</i></pre>

+<a id="nfsoptions"></a>
 You can also specify the URL, UID, GID, and access protocol of a shared NFS mount point when you specify an NFS share point.
 If you do not specify a UID and GID, vSphere Integrated Containers Engine uses the `anon` UID and GID when creating and interacting with the volume store.
 The `anon` UID and GID is 1000:1000.

+**NOTE**: If your NFS server uses a different `anon` UID/GID to the default, you must specify the UID/GID in the `--volume-store` option.
+Configuring a VCH to use a different default `anon` UID/GID for NFS volume stores is not supported.

 <pre>--volume-store nfs://<i>datastore_address</i>/<i>path_to_share_point</i>?uid=1234&gid=5678&proto=tcp:<i>nfs_volume_store_label</i></pre>

 Use the label `default` to allow container developers to create anonymous volumes: